2025-Arizona-Opportunity-Hack-Summer/Neural-Nexus-HeritageSquareFounda/README.md

 # USING THE PROGRAM

 After creating the Cloud project and downloading the json file, as well as creating the Gemini API key, you are reading to run the program.
-Download the "drive-tagger.exe" program from this repository, then double click it to run it.
+Download the "drive-tagger.exe" program from the "dist" folder of this repository, then double click it to run it.
+Make sure to have the "credentials.json" file in the same folder as this program.

 <img width="749" height="476" alt="TaggerPic2" src="https://github.com/user-attachments/assets/5356652a-3ed2-4f12-af7f-6804baba2f59" />